RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 1960 to 1992: the plummet, 32 years when most maritime and manufacturing departs

-Red Hook’s economy collapses from boom town to abandoned warehouses and empty lots, from a bustling shoreline to a silent, rotting one.
+Red Hook’s economy rapidly collapses from boom town to abandoned warehouses and empty lots, from a bustling shoreline to a silent, rotting one.
 The death of Red Hook is not just because shipping changes with the advent of containers and moved to NJ, as the story is often told.

-Yes, in 1956, the shipping container is invented; and yes, in 1962, the Port Authority opens the world’s first container port, in Elizabeth, NJ which causes most shipping to move to NJ.
+Yes, in 1956, the shipping container is invented; and, yes, in 1962, the Port Authority opens the world’s first container port, in Elizabeth, NJ which causes most shipping to move to NJ.
 But the collapse of Red Hook is clinched by the inaction that follows.

 A lot of property is warehoused (and some still is) by the private and public sector.
 Government policies about the waterfront play a big role.
 Some are policies of doing nothing, others of doing things that fail, others that block efforts to reactivate it.